Current committee, as of May 2022

 Email: tj.thomson@qut.edu.au

 Dr T.J.
-Thomson MAIATSIS AFHEA (Indigenous) MQA SFHEA is a senior lecturer in visual communication and media and a chief investigator at the QUT Digital Media Research Centre.
+Thomson MAIATSIS AFHEA (Indigenous) FQA SFHEA is a senior lecturer in visual communication and media and an ARC DECRA Fellow at RMIT University.
 He is the author of To See and Be Seen: The Environments, Interactions, and Identities Behind News Images (winner of the NCA 2020 Diane S. Hope Book of the Year Award) and is the 2019 Anne Dunn Scholar of the Year (jointly bestowed by the Journalism Education and Research Association of Australia and the Australia and New Zealand Communication Association).
 T.J.’s research focuses on how visual journalism is produced—by whom, in what environments, through which processes, and with what results.
 He also examines visual self-representation on social media and everyday image-making.
 His approach is based on a combination of ethnography (both physical and virtual), interviews, textual analysis, and digital media methods.
 T.J. is committed to not only studying visual communication phenomena but also working to increase the visibility, innovation, and quality of how research findings are presented, accessed, and understood.

 International Liaison: Anat Leshnick (2022-24)